MuhammadShehryar97/expense-tracker-app/README.md

 - **React Native:** The app is developed using React Native for cross-platform compatibility.
 - **Geolocation:** The react-native-community/geolocation library is chosen for GPS location tagging.
 Offers a standardized and easy-to-use API for obtaining the device's current location and tracking its changes over time.
 - **Maps Integration:** The react-native-maps library is selected for map integration.
 It offers a seamless map display with various customization options and supports features such as adding markers (pins) and displaying the user's current location.
+- **Redux Persist:** using Redux Persist to ensure seamless data persistence across app sessions.
+This feature allows users to retain their expense data even when the app is closed or the device is restarted.
+- Now, with Redux Persist, users can enjoy a continuous and uninterrupted experience, with their expense data persistently stored between app sessions.

 ## Contributing